Integrated Performance Blog

 What is the main goal as a pitcher?
 To throw absolute fire, right?!
 We want to blaze it right past the hitter, don't even let him have a chance to get the bat off his back shoulder.
 If he does, the ball is already in the catcher's mitt.

-We also want to pain the corners.
-If for some reason...
+We also want to paint the corners.
+If for some reason the hit...

 Continue Reading...